Luzkan/Scala/Tasklist3/README.md

   xs.foldRight[List[A]](Nil)((elem, acc) => if(p(elem)) acc else elem :: acc)
 ```

-All I need to do is to return just the tail after condition is met, not recursively call repeated process on the tail -> just the tail.
+All I need to do is to return just the tail after the condition is met, not recursively call repeated process on the tail -> just the tail.

 ```scala
 def remove2[A](xs: List[A])(p: A => Boolean): List[A] = {